ManticoreGamesInc/platform-documentation/src/api/player.md

 ### `deaths`

-You can get various vital statistics off of the player object, such as hit points, max hit points, kills and deaths.
+You can get various vital statistics off of the player object, such as hit points, max hit points, kills, and deaths.
 This sample shows how to read that data and populate a leaderboard.
 (The leaderboard is printed out to the event log in this sample, but it would be trivial to feed it into some kind of onscreen UI.)

 ```lua
 -- Here's a function to print out various useful information about the player's current status